-Accidents, injuries, and other incidents involving powered industrial trucks (forklifts, man lifts, pallet jacks, etc.) were once again a top 10 violation, with 2,294 reported cases.
+In FY 2019, there were 2,347 total accidents, injuries, and other incidents involving powered industrial trucks (forklifts, man lifts, pallet jacks, etc.).
+Comparatively, 2,281 such incidents were reported in FY 2018.

 8. Fall Protection – Training Requirements (503)

-Think about this: there were 1,982 documented cases of fall protection (training requirement) violations for FY 2018.
-From unsecured safety harnesses to other kinds of fall protection safety issues, this is one of the most critical violations to keep in mind for scissor lift and aerial lift employees.
-With training from AerialLiftCertification.com, you’re prepared to avoid these hazards!
+There were 2,059 documented cases of fall protection (training requirement) violations in FY 2019.
+From unsecured safety harnesses to other kinds of fall protection safety issues, this is one of the most critical violations that can affect scissor lift and aerial lift employees.

 9. Machine Guarding (212)